MathieuDubart/MathieuDubart/README.md

 ## Work

 Fullstack Engineer @ MyRole.
+Master degree student @ GOBELINS.
 Open to new opportunities from September 2026.

 ## Elsewhere